Many people find that they come unstuck when it comes to business finance. It can be a source of unnecessary worry.

 In this session we have covered how to arrange your finances in order to reduce the risks on the business, and also to increase your chances of success.

-In the next session I will cover how poor financing decisions can be a contributing factor in the unfortunate early demise of a business – as well as telling you how to avoid the problem.
+Remember that poor financing decisions can be a contributing factor in the unfortunate early demise of a business – it may be better to avoid the problem if possible.